 To consider any communications to be submitted by the Mayor or the Chief Executive.

-The Mayor and Members of the Council expressed their congratulations to all concerned in the usual manner.
+The Mayor and Members of the Council expressed their thanks and congratulations to all concerned in the usual manner.